TheCodeCache/general-concepts/Non-Blocking IO -.md

 We should almost always avoid busy-wait, in general, as it consumes nearly all of the available CPU.

-# Non-blocking IO under the hood —
+# Non-Blocking I/O under the hood —

 Most `non-blocking frameworks use an infinite loop that constantly checks (polls) if data is returned from IO`.
 This is often called the `event loop`.
 An event loop is literally a `while(true)` loop